Girls' Frontline 2: Exilium: Seasonal event T-Dolls

-A sniper T-Doll formerly known as WA2000 in Girls' Frontline, and the protagonist of the Rhapsody Quartet time-limited event.
+A sniper T-Doll formerly known as WA2000 in Girls' Frontline, and the protagonist of the Rhapsody Quartet event.
 Following the events of the previous game, Makiatto sought refuge at Zucchero Café, a coffee shop located within the satellite city of CHE-02 in Cherkasy, which is operated by Springfield and staffed by T-Dolls, as she awaits the expiry of the Commander's contract.
 One day whilst returning from a shopping trip, fellow Zucchero T-Dolls Sharkry and Centaureissi encounter an incident where security bots seemingly turn haywire and attack a car and its driver on the street.
 Amidst the confusion, the T-Dolls mistakenly confuse the driver's cargo for their own shopping boxes, and realise that the boxes they've carried back to the café contain military-spec weaponry.
 An emergency curfew is subsequently implemented across CHE-02, and Leva contacts Springfield, requesting assistance in apprehending the criminals involved in smuggling the weapons.
 With the aim of moving the illicit contraband out of the café to avoid trouble from the authorities and from criminal groups, Makiatto cuts the link between the security cameras at the warehouse district in Port Vantiny from the Department of Public Security's servers while Centaureissi moves the boxes via garbage truck, however soon discover that the area is heavily patrolled by security robots belonging to the weapon smugglers.
 Centaureissi is apprehended by one of the henchmen, however bluffs her way into convincing him that she was sent to deliver contraband.
 As she is taken to a cargo ship moored at the pier to meet the ringleader, Makiatto stealthily follows along, and a firefight ensues once Centaureissi's cover is blown by the driver originally transporting the weapons, who recognises her face.
 Following a rendezvous with Springfield and Sharkry, the group splits up to pursue the ringleader and to draw the attention of the Department of Public Security.
 As the ringleader is apprehended, police drones approach the scene, and the T-Dolls escape via the water.